Biedermeier: Music

+The so called Schubertiad were people who gathered around the composer Franz Schubert to provide a forum or meeting place for political secret societies.
+However, Biedermeier home music making was decidedly unpretentious and nonpolitical, the backdrop being politically explosive.
+Even the critical discussion of music itself was avoided.

-Czech lands
+Czech National Revival

 The Biedermeier period coincided with the Czech National Revival movement in the Czech-speaking areas.
 The most famous writers of the period were Božena Němcová, Karel Hynek Mácha, František Ladislav Čelakovský, Václav Kliment Klicpera, and Josef Kajetán Tyl.
 Key painters of the Czech Biedermeier were Josef Navrátil, Antonín Machek, and Antonín Mánes.
 Landscapes, still lifes, courtyards, family scenes, and portraits were very popular.
 Václav Tomášek composed lyric piano pieces and songs to the patriotic lyrics of Czech authors.
 Biedermeier was also reflected in the applied arts: glass and porcelain, fashion, jewellery, and furniture.

-Current usage

-Terms like Bionade-Biedermeier or Generation Biedermeier have been coined to describe parallels between the historical Biedermeier and the German present.
-The underlying allusion is being used as well in related wordings like Bionade-Bourgeoisie.
-The 2010 Shell Jugendstudie used the term Generation Biedermeier for the mainstream of the younger generation in 2010.
-Security and private happiness then was more important than political engagement.